-In 2016, the global dialysis products market was worth approximately US\$14 billion.
+In 2017, the global dialysis products market was worth approximately €13 billion.

-Fresenius Medical Care is the leading provider of dialysis products, in the world, with a market share of about 34%, followed by its largest competitor, Baxter, with 28%.
-Each of the other competitors, held a single-digit percentage market share.
+Fresenius Medical Care is the leading provider of dialysis products in the world, with a market share of about 35%.

-Fresenius Medical Care is the leading supplier worldwide of hemodialysis products with a market share of 38%.
-With a market share of approximately 21%, Fresenius Medical Care is the second largest provider worldwide of products for peritoneal dialysis after Baxter.
+Fresenius Medical Care is the leading supplier worldwide of hemodialysis products, with a market share of 39% and has a market share of approximately 17% in the worldwide market of products for peritoneal dialysis.